synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 high_range = (2550, 2625, 2700, 2775, 2850, 2925, 3000, 3075, 3150, 3225, 3300, 3375, 3450, 3525, 3600, 3675)
 ```

-Again, this sort of information came straight out of the manufacturer’s datasheets.
+Again, this sort of information came straight out of the manufacturer"s datasheets.

 ```python
 def batmon_mv():
 ```

 The chip does not actually provide the current voltage.
-What it can do is tell you if the voltage is “OK” (or not), based on a threshold setting you place in another register.
+What it can do is tell you if the voltage is "OK" (or not), based on a threshold setting you place in another register.

-By starting at the highest thresholds, and working downward, the chip can report a voltage as soon as it finds a threshold that “is OK”.
+By starting at the highest thresholds, and working downward, the chip can report a voltage as soon as it finds a threshold that "is OK".

 First the high range is checked.